jupyterlab/extension-examples/advanced/server-extension/README.md

 with the sole purpose of packaging the full extension nicely to help its distribution through package managers like `pip`.

+> Note: In particular, `setupbase.py` provides helpers to package and install JS files
+> with a Python package for jupyter frontend (classical notebook,
+> JupyterLab,...).
+> Those helpers are maintained in [`jupyter-packaging`](https://github.com/jupyter/jupyter-packaging).
+As this provides setup helpers, it is easier to copy them along side the `setup.py` file as recommended in the `jupyter-packaging` README.

 The `setup.py` file is the entry point to describe package metadata:

 ```py